Garbii1/Balance-/README.md

 *   **Component-Based Architecture:** The UI is broken down into reusable components (e.g., `StationCard`, `ServiceSelectionForm`) to promote modularity and maintainability.
 *   **Lucide Icons:** Provides a clean and consistent set of icons.

+## Bonus Points Implementation

+*   **State Management (Zustand):** The `useBalanceeStore` manages all key application states, including car type, service selection, station data, loading flags, and booking details.
+*   **Form Validation:** `ServiceSelectionForm` uses `react-hook-form` and `Zod` to validate that a car type and service are selected before submission, providing user feedback.
+*   **Animated Transitions:** Loading skeletons are used for station lists, and spinners indicate loading for time slots and form submissions.
+ShadCN UI components provide subtle default animations.
+*   **Dark Mode Toggle:** A theme provider (`src/components/balancee/theme-provider.tsx`) and a toggle button (`src/components/balancee/theme-toggle-button.tsx`) allow users to switch between light, dark, and system themes, with the preference persisted in `localStorage`.

 ## Getting Started

 ### Prerequisites